PEDSnet/Data_Models_Public/PEDSnet/docs/Pedsnet_CDM_V2_OMOPV5_DRAFT_ETL_Conventions.md

 ## 1.12 MEASUREMENT

-The measurement table captures measurement orders and measurement results.
+The measurement domain captures measurement orders and measurement results.
 The measurement domain can contain laboratory results and vital signs.

 Specifically this table includes:
 - Height/length in cm (use numeric precision as recorded in EHR)